Netherized/Netherized/README.md

 Hi!
-My name is Netherized and I am a idiot who plays games!
+My name is Netherized and I am a idiot who makes and plays games!